 I play at (where I work and what I do for fun):

 I work at Shoudt and Reilly Psychological Services, LLC, a group private practice in Birdsboro (near Reading).
 I joined the practice in February 2018 after moving to PA from Upstate NY.
 I am the only play therapist at the practice but have worked on educating the other psychologists about play therapy.
 When I am not at work I enjoy taking my dogs for walks with my family, hiking, spending time at the beach and playing games with my family.
 I am also active at my church and enjoy participating in mission events.

 Where I learned to play (school/trainings):

 My first exposure to play therapy was during my Bachelor's program where I observed play therapists at a local hospital and wrote a paper on play therapy.
-I also had the opportunity to do play therapy at a community mental health center during my Master's program.
+I also had the opportunity to use play therapy at a community mental health center during my Master's program.
 I studied with Athena Drewes during my doctoral internship at Astor Family Services for Children and Families in Rhinebeck, NY.
 While there I also had the privilege of studying under David Crenshaw.
 In recent years, I have enjoyed learning from Dr. Jodi Mullen and completed a 2 year certificate program in Mindfulness Based Play Family Therapy with Dottie Higgins-Klein through the Family and Play Therapy Center in Philadelphia.